Scorpion Speaker Series

 Monthly themes:

-September - Hispanic Heritage October - Homecoming and Local History November - Wellness (whole self and whole community) December - Disabilities Awareness January - Collegiate Life February - Black History March - Women's History April - Arab & Asian Culture May - Poetry June - Pride Vertical Divider
+September - Hispanic Heritage October - Homecoming and Local History November - Wellness (whole self and whole community) December - Disabilities Awareness January - Collegiate Life February - Black History March - Women's History April - Earth Month May - Poetry June - Pride Vertical Divider

 |